lyxlexi/MagicLeapOneGame/README.md

 4) Planet Placement: keep one in front of player?

 Coding:
-1) Orbit:
-    DONE attach the planet to the orbit when collide;
-    adjust starting position of the planet to the closest line segment;
+1) Orbit: adjust starting position of the planet to the closest line segment;
-    mark corresponding orbit for each planet;
-    DONE adjust mesh for line renderer to collide with sphere collider - current not working, following orbit after colliding with anything
-DONE 2) Delete unnecessary objects & functions from the model so it runs faster.
+2) AFTER TESTING: Apply changes to each planet:
-3) Make Holder & orbitCollider for each planet.
+2.1) Make Holder & orbitCollider for each planet.
+2.2) Mark corresponding orbit for each planet;

 ## Device Instructions